 Because you can get common-and-garden Irish whiskey almost anywhere in the world, and often at a better price than in Ireland, you shouldn't settle for any old bottle of whiskey you find in the country.
 Instead, you should select a make that's only available in Ireland.

-You should look out for rarer brands and special blends when making your way across the Emerald Isle as you don't want to take home something like Jameson that you can get at the local liquor store back home.
+Look out for rarer brands and special blends when making your way across the Emerald Isle as you don't want to take home something like Jameson you can get at the local liquor store back home.

 Though these whiskeys are certainly pricier, they are all the more satisfying when you can pull them out on a special occasion with a fond memory of Ireland to share with your friends.